 Third, the subtype is particularly important for justifying an expense as "Other Expenses".
 In order to fall into this category, there can be no doubt an expense can be placed in another category.
 If you are using a tax preparer the subtype could help clue them into whether an Other Expense could actually fall into another line item.
 Additionally, you will still need to list Other Expenses into general categories on the Schedule C so have the subtype will save you time if you are filing your taxes on your own.

 This excel template tab may be seem like a bit of duplicate compared to the "All Business Expenses" tab but it offers a unique benefit when completing tax forms because of how the data is characterized.
 As discussed earlier, your other expenses must still be line-itemed based on a grouping.
 The sole purpose of this tab is allow you to group your Other Expenses into the correct subcategory.
 Depending on the subcategory it also allows you to designate a specific Business Use Percentage which is important if you have a home office or utilize resources for both business and personal use.
+You could also use our free home office expenses spreadsheet to track your receipts.

 This tab, by default, includes only the Schedule C lines most commonly used by freelancers/sole proprietors for 1099 deductions.
 As a result, your type of business may benefit from adding additional lines.